benjaminhuanghuang/ben-leetcode/_leetcode-category/leetcode-slide-window.md

 - 438. Find All Anagrams in a String
 - 567. Permutation in String                           # slide window check permutation
 - 1004.
 Max Consecutive Ones III
+- 1208.
+Get Equal Substrings Within Budget
 - 1358.
 Number of Substrings Containing All Three Characters         # j is count
+- 1438.
+Longest Continuous Subarray With Absolute Diff Less Than or Equal to Limit
 - 1248.
 Count Number of Nice Subarrays                               # # 1358
 - 1456.
 Maximum Number of Vowels in a Substring of Given Length      # !
 - 1493.
 Longest Subarray of 1's After Deleting One Element